tngsk/audiotools/README.md

 # AudioTools

-AudioTools is a command-line utility for audio file processing, providing functionality for format conversion, metadata extraction, and loudness analysis.
+AudioTools is a command-line utility for audio file processing and visualization, designed to assist audio engineers and producers in their workflow.

 ## Features

+### Core Features
+- Waveform visualization with amplitude/dB scale
 - Audio format conversion with customizable parameters
+- Audio level normalization and peak analysis
+- Spectrogram generation with frequency annotations
+- Auto start/silence detection
+- Time range selection for analysis
+- Recursive directory processing

+### Additional Features
-- Audio file information extraction
+- Audio file metadata extraction
 - EBU R128 loudness measurement
-- Spectrogram generation from WAV files
-- Recursive directory processing
-- Output file generation for analysis results
-- JSON formatting utility for analysis results
+- Analysis results export

 ## Project Scope

-This tool was developed to address specific personal audio processing tasks and workflows, rather than serving as a general-purpose audio processing solution.
-While others may find it useful, the feature set and implementation are primarily focused on meeting particular requirements for audio post-production and mastering workflows.
+This tool was developed to address specific audio visualization and processing needs in music production and sound design workflows.
+The feature set focuses on practical tools for audio analysis and batch processing, rather than serving as a comprehensive audio workstation.

 ## Prerequisites